Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the application for marketing authorisation does not fall within the definition of a ‘generic’, with reference to the so-called product reference – €20,000;

-- the application for marketing authorisation for a generic drug has the same pharmaceutical form and content to the reference product and only a bio-equal potentiality study is required – €14,000;
+- the application for marketing authorisation for a generic product has the same pharmaceutical form and content to the reference product and only a bio-equal potentiality study is required – €14,000;

-- the application for marketing authorisation for a generic drug has the same pharmaceutical form and content to the reference product without requiring a bio-equal potentiality study – €9,000; and
+- the application for marketing authorisation for a generic product has the same pharmaceutical form and content to the reference product without requiring a bio-equal potentiality study – €9,000; and

 - the request for authorisation is submitted after a concession for data use of an already approved drug – €5,000.